tylertitsworth/5th-age-srd/Classes/Druid.md

 ### Animal Companion Spells

 The Circle of the Fang initiate gains animal companion spells at a different rate than other circles, as per the table below.
-Adepts use the initate column in the level progression table, and masters use the adept column.
+Adepts use the initiate column in the level progression table, and masters use the adept column.

 | **Level** | **Animal Companion Spells** |
 | --- | --- |